-Two types of strategies are used in aggregate planning.
-Level strategy, and chase strategy.
+Two types of aggregate planning strategies are level strategy and chase strategy.
 The third approach is utilizing the best of both methods.

 This is also known as a production-smoothing plan or a stable plan.

 It focuses on maintaining consistent production and human resources in a company.
 The expected demand rate is achieved by varying the associated factors such as finance and human resources.

-Though this strategy helps in maintaining human resources, it also leads to stocking inventory.
+Though this strategy helps maintain human resources, it also stocks inventory.
 There are also chances of not meeting the expected targets, resulting in backlogs costing a lot more to the firm.

 The level strategy is best suited to situations where inventory carrying costs are not high.